tthomas17/django-base/README.md

 django starter project setup with static and template files.
 Includes first view, urlpattern, and custom css file.

+##Steps to clone django-base and setup a new repo on GitHub using the Terminal on Mac

 1. Navigate to the directory where you want to keep your project (i.e Desktop)
 2. Setup a new Virtual Environment     ``` virtualenv <envName> ```
 3. Change into your Virtual Environment Directory   ``` cd <envName> ```